Ex-Citi trader points finger at bosses for culture that allowed breaches

 Citigroup said in a statement: "Mr. Stimpson is making these allegations to deflect attention from his own misconduct.
 All of the allegations of wrongdoing being made by Mr Stimpson have been investigated and were found to be without merit."
 Its lawyer told the tribunal the investigations had been conducted internally and by its external counsel.

 "It was implicitly understood that central banks were OK to talk about ...
-It was standard market practice that went on for years," he said.
+It was standard market practise that went on for years," he said.

 Citigroup told the tribunal it had concerns that Stimpson breached client confidentiality on at least 12 occasions in chatroom conversations, which broke its code of conduct.
 The dates of the breaches have not been disclosed, but they include conversations in 2010.